jadecobra/python_tdd_exercises/source/conventions.rst

     []
     {}

-* Quotes represent strings and can be single, double, triple single or triple double for example,
+* Quotes represent strings and can be single, double, triple single or triple double for example

   .. code-block:: python